-Migratory Wildlife Species, Corridors, and Nursery Sites: The Proposed Action investigations would not interfere with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.
-No native wildlife nursey sites are known to occur in the Proposed Action Area.
-No in-water investigations would occur.
-Proposed geotechnical borings within Funks Reservoir would be conducted when Funks Reservoir is under maintenance by Tehama Colusa Canal Authority, during which time, Funks Reservoir is dewatered; therefore, the proposed investigations would have no appreciable effect on the movement of special-status and native fish.
+d) Migratory Wildlife Species, Corridors, and Nursery Sites

+The Proposed Project investigations would not interfere with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.
+No native wildlife nursey sites are known to occur in the Project Area.
+Further, no work within aquatic resources would occur.

-CEQA Determination: Implementation of MM Gen-1 would require a biologist to confirm that native resident or migratory wildlife corridors are not present within or conflict with the proposed investigation areas.
-Additionally, because of the short-term nature of these activities and considering the baseline conditions at adjacent agricultural areas, which includes both the presence of farm workers and the periodic operation of farm equipment, the impact on native resident or migratory wildlife species, corridors, and nursery sites would be less than significant, under CEQA.
-No mitigation is required.
+As a result, based on desktop analysis, it is not anticipated that the Proposed Project would impact the movement of special-status and native fish.
+MM Gen-1 would be implemented to ground truth the desktop analysis; this measure requires a biologist to confirm that native resident or migratory wildlife corridors are not present within or conflict with the proposed investigation areas.
+Additionally, because of the short-term nature of these activities, and considering the baseline conditions at adjacent agricultural areas, which includes both the presence of farm workers and the periodic operation of farm equipment, the impact on native resident or migratory wildlife species, corridors, and nursery sites would be less than significant.

-Biological Ordinances and Policies: The desktop evaluation identified several local policies that protect biological resources, including the Colusa County General Plan (Colusa County 2012), Glenn County General Plan Update Existing Conditions Report (Glenn County 2020), and 2030 Countywide General Plan (County of Yolo 2009).
+e) Biological Ordinances and Policies

+The desktop evaluation identified several local policies that protect biological resources, including the Colusa County 2030 General Plan (Colusa County 2011), Glenn County General Plan Update Existing Conditions Report (Glenn County 2020), and Yolo County 2030 Countywide General Plan (Yolo County 2009).
 Biological resources protected by these counties include vegetation and wetland resources such as special-status plant and wildlife species, riparian habitat, oak woodlands, wetlands, and streams.
-The 2030 Countywide General Plan also protects large valley oaks (although there are none in the Proposed Action Area in Yolo County) and promotes removal of invasive plant species.
-Though special-status plants and wildlife species, riparian habitat, oak woodlands, and streams do occur within the Proposed Action Area, the proposed investigations would not result in substantial impacts to these resources (as described earlier under each resource).
+The Yolo County 2030 Countywide General Plan also protects large valley oaks (although there are none in the Project Area in Yolo County) and promotes removal of invasive plant species.
+Though special-status plants and wildlife species, riparian habitat, oak woodlands, and streams do occur within the Project Area, the proposed investigations would not result in substantial impacts to these resources (as described earlier under each resource).
 Tree removal, work within the tree canopy, in-water work, or work within the beds and banks of aquatic resources (e.g., creeks, streams, channels) is not proposed.

-CEQA Determination: The proposed investigations would not conflict with any local policies or ordinances protecting biological resources.
-The Proposed Action does not include new construction or land uses that would have the potential to substantially affect biological resources.
-Implementation of MM Gen-1 requires the investigations be sited to avoid effects to biological resources.
-Additionally, implementation of MM Bio-1 through MM Bio-17, would further minimize or avoid impacts to biological resources.
-If the proposed investigations still cannot avoid effects to these sensitive natural communities, the Authority and Reclamation would implement MM Gen-2.
+The Proposed Project is not anticipated to conflict with any local policies or ordinances protecting biological resources.
+Further, the Proposed Project does not include new construction or land uses that would have the potential to substantially affect biological resources.
+To confirm the investigation sites selected by desktop analysis do not induce conflicts, implementation of MM Gen-1 would confirm avoidance of impacts to biological resources.
+Additionally, implementation of MM Bio-1 through MM Bio-17, would further minimize or avoid the potential for impacts to biological resources.
+If the proposed investigations still cannot avoid impacts to these sensitive natural communities, the Authority would implement MM Gen-2.
 Therefore, impacts on local policies and ordinances would be less than significant with mitigation incorporated.

+f) HCPs and NCCPs

-HCPs and NCCPs: The desktop evaluation identified that the Yolo County HCP/NCCP (Yolo Habitat Conservancy 2018) and the Yolo Bypass Wildlife Area Land Management Plan (California Department of Fish and Game 2008) are the only conservation plans that encompass the Proposed Action Area.
-The proposed investigations along the Dunnigan Pipeline portion of the Proposed Action Area, are the only proposed investigations located in Yolo County.
+The desktop evaluation identified that the Yolo County HCP/NCCP (Yolo Habitat Conservancy 2018) and the Yolo Bypass Wildlife Area Land Management Plan (California Department of Fish and Game 2008) are the only conservation plans that encompass the Project Area.
+The single proposed test pit near the Dunnigan Pipeline portion of the Project Area is the only proposed investigation located in Yolo County.
 No proposed investigations would occur in the Yolo Bypass Wildlife Area.
-Additionally, the Proposed Action investigations are not covered under the Yolo County HCP/NCCP, therefore, the Yolo County HCP/NCCP does not apply.

-CEQA Determination: The Proposed Action investigations are not covered under the Yolo County HCP/NCCP, and no work within the Yolo Bypass Wildlife Area is proposed.
-Therefore, for the purposes of CEQA, there would be no impact on the provisions of an adopted HCP, NCCP, or other approval local, regional, or state HCP.
+Additionally, the proposed investigations are not covered under the Yolo County HCP/NCCP, therefore, the Yolo County HCP/NCCP does not apply.
+Therefore, there would be no impact on the provisions of an adopted HCP, NCCP, or other approval local, regional, or state HCP.
 No mitigation is required.